ricardoseb/spring-ollama-chat/README.md

 ## Configuration

-1. Open `application.properties` (or `application.yml`) and configure the Ollama endpoint:
+1. Set up the Redis URI environment variable: Open `Edit Configurations...` and configure the required environment variable.
+2. This project is pre-configured for Ollama models.
+If you need to set up any other model, open the application.properties (or application.yml) file and configure the desired model there.
    ```
-   spring.ai.ollama.model=llava:13b
+   spring.ai.ollama.model=desiredModel
    ```

-2. Adjust any other settings as needed for your specific use case.
+3. Adjust any other settings as needed for your specific use case.

 ## Usage